Many Indiana families qualify for assistance in paying for child care. Review assistance options available below.

 To find a Head Start or Early Head Start program near you, call 866-763-6481 (toll-free) or visit the online Head Start finder.

 Child Care Aware® of America is proud to partner with the United States Military and Department of Defense to serve and support their families through the Fee Assistance and Respite Child Care Programs.
-To date we have served more than 10 million families and have created a network of more than 10,000 licensed child care providers.
+To date they have served more than 10 million families and have created a network of more than 10,000 licensed child care providers.
 To learn more click here.